 Foundation.
 Many of us can’t live without it, some of us can’t stand it and others are still just trying to figure out how to make it last all day.
-Foundation sales have risen 6 percent in the beauty industry in 2017, and now that more brands are offering shades for a wider range of skin tones (though much work still needs to be done), women are eager to nail a flawless foundation finish.
+Foundation sales increased by 7 percent in the beauty industry between 2016 and 2017, in 2020 the bestselling foundation CoverGirl Plus Olay Simply Ageless had a sales value of $58.6 million.
+Now that more brands are offering shades for a wider range of skin tones (though much work still needs to be done), women are eager to nail a flawless foundation finish.

 While choosing the right formula and shade are key, other factors are just as important when trying to achieve (and maintain) a cake-free finish.
 Below, two celebrity makeup artists guide you through the best foundation application practices, so you can pull off a perfect base and even avoid that annoying midday reapply.